Indian family found dead near US-Canada border identified

 Meanwhile, the Indian High Commission in Ottawa said the relatives of the deceased persons have been informed about their demise.
 In a statement, the High Commission said that it has sent a team led by a senior consular officer to help with the investigation.

-It said that the incident has brought into focus the need to ensure that migrations and mobility are made safe and legal to avoid repetition of such instances.
+It said that the tragedy has brought into focus the need to ensure that immigration and mobility are made safe and legal to avoid repeated instances.

 The statement said that India and Canada were discussing ideas to prevent such incidents.